Vintage Thrift: Easy Tissue Decoupage Glass Plates

 Before we decoupage plates, let’s gather our supplies:

-• Decoupage paper: This is where the magic happens!
-You can find all sorts of beautiful decorative paper specifically made for decoupage, or you can get creative with tissue paper, wrapping paper, or even magazine clippings with stunning florals or patterns.
+• Decoupage paper: You can find all sorts of beautiful decorative paper specifically made for decoupage, or you can get creative with tissue paper, wrapping paper, or even magazine clippings with stunning florals or patterns.

 • Mod Podge: This special glue will hold everything together.
 Remember, dishwasher safe is key if you want Mom to be able to use these plates!